-Theo Blet was born into a family deeply rooted in the viticulture of Saumur, representing the fourth generation entrusted with the stewardship of his family’s vines.
-Guided by the wisdom imparted by his grandfather, who inherited the vines from his in-laws, and his father, who dutifully continued the legacy and started the process of converting to organic farming, Théo is well situated to build on his family’s heritage in Courchamps.
+Theo Blet was born into a family deeply rooted in the viticulture of Saumur, representing the fourth generation entrusted with the stewardship of his family’s vineyards.
+Guided by the wisdom imparted by his grandfather, who inherited the vines from his in-laws, and his father, who dutifully continued the legacy and started the process of converting to organic farming, Théo was well situated to build on his family’s heritage in Courchamps.
 Now totaling 16 hectares, Theo currently makes wine from two parcels – La Peyanne and Les Fabureaux.
-La Peyanne is a parcel of Chenin Blanc on 30cm of eroded tuffeau over tuffeau bedrock.
-Les Fabreaux is nearby but planted with Cabernet Franc with sandier soils with southern exposure.
-These two sites account for a little of 1 hectare of vines, with the remainder sold to the cooperative.
-Theo’s practices are minimal.
-The fruit is harvested by hand with direct pressing for the Chenin and destemming for his Cabernet Franc.
-Fermentations start spontaneously, and the wines are aged in third and fourth-fill French oak barrels.
-Over time, Theo expects to expand his range of offerings, but only if additional parcels match the quality of La Peyanne and Les Fabureaux.
-After tasting La Peyanne and Fabureaux, we cannot wait to see what this young, rising star has in store for us next.
+La Peyanne comes from a parcel of Chenin Blanc planted on a slight rise of land oriented north and south.
+La Peyanne has clay-limestone soils of eroded tuffeau 30cm deep over tuffeau bedrock.
+Les Fabreaux is nearby but planted with Cabernet Franc on sandier clay-limestone soils with a gentle south-facing slope.